Marie Curie High School: History

 F building block, the newest block of the school.

-As soon as the French occupied Cochinchina (Cochinchine), they started constructing schools to teach French and Annamese.
-Lycée Marie Curie School was established between 1858 and 1862 (the year France gained protection of Cochinchina under the Treaty of Nham Tuat).

-The school, named after scientist Marie Curie since 1918, is an all-girls school.
+By 1884, Vietnam was colonized by the French, and in 1887 it became part of French Indochina.
+Lycée Marie Curie is an example of the Western education school system that developed throughout the country under colonial rule.
+Located in the city of Saigon (known as Ho Chi Minh City since 1975), the school itself was very popular among French natives as the majority of the French settlers settled in Saigon.

 After the Japanese entered Indochina in 1941, the school was requisitioned as a hospital, so all activities were moved to a kindergarten on Pham Ngoc Thach Street.
 A year later, the school was returned to its original location under the new name of Calmette Middle School.
 After the French returned to occupy Saigon on September 23, 1945, the school was renamed Lucien Mossard High School.
 In early 1948, it was renamed as Marie Curie High School (or Lycée Marie Curie).
 During the Republic of Vietnam era, the school was a private high school for girls.
 In 1970, the school started accepting male students.

+The school was originally established in 1918 as an all-girls private school by the French colonial government and taught mostly French settlers and some Vietnamese locals.
+The majority of the Vietnamese students who attended the school were from wealthy families or were the children of government employees.
+Instruction for all courses at the institution was in French, and the majority of the courses taught were popular subjects in Europe that were underdeveloped fields of study in Vietnam.
+Despite the Vietnam War (known as the American War in Vietnam) going on during the early to mid-1900s, PhD candidate Nguyen Thuy Phong found that the school was considered to be a safe place for students which allowed for free speech, upon interviewing Vietnamese alumni of the school.